rajan596/Devs-Journal/HLD.md

 1:many -> Document DB
 Many:1 -> Relational
 Many:Many -> ( Relational <<< Graph Model) is more useful here.

-ACID properties
+- ACID properties
-Atomicity : Either txn happenes or do not happen, there is no intermediate state Consistency
+  - Atomicity : Either txn happenes or do not happen, there is no intermediate state
+  - Consistency
-Isolation: Multiple txn occurs independently without interference Durability
+  - Isolation: Multiple txn occurs independently without interference
+  - Durability
-PACELC theorem
+- PACELC theorem
-PACELC theorem is an extension to the CAP theorem.
+  - PACELC theorem is an extension to the CAP theorem.
 It states that in case of network partitioning (P) in a distributed computer system, one has to choose between availability (A) and consistency (C) (as per the CAP theorem), but else (E), even when the system is running normally in the absence of partitions, one has to choose between latency (L) and consistency (C).
-When writing db query…
+- When writing db query…
-Always validate query params
+  - Always validate query params
-Carefully check edge case if query can scan millions of rows due to bad output.
+  - Carefully check edge case if query can scan millions of rows due to bad output.
-Always put limit in query if possible
+  - Always put limit in query if possible
-NoSQL follows BASE consistency model..
+- NoSQL follows BASE consistency model..
-BA: Basic availability
+  - BA: Basic availability
-Soft state
+  - Soft state
-Eventual consistency
+  - Eventual consistency
-When DB performance needs to improve quickly….
+- When DB performance needs to improve quickly….
-Can do vertical scaling for a time being
+  - Can do vertical scaling for a time being
-Use connection pool in DB query….
+  - Use connection pool in DB query….
-Effectively establishes connection and reuses it
+  - Effectively establishes connection and reuses it
-To avoid so many connections on DB…you can use Connection Proxy like RDS.
+  - To avoid so many connections on DB…you can use Connection Proxy like RDS.
-Build Microservices with loose coupling and high cohesion Loose coupling: Min dependency b/w services.
+- Build Microservices with loose coupling and high cohesion
+  - Loose coupling: Min dependency b/w services.
 I.e, expose min things to others.
 And changes in 1 service do not lead to change in other services.
 Loose coupling advocates for the separation of unrelated components.
-High Cohesion: Keep similar functionalities together in 1 microservice. grouping together of related components.
+  - High Cohesion: Keep similar functionalities together in 1 microservice. grouping together of related components.
-GraphQL:
+- GraphQL:
-Query language for APIs
+  - Query language for APIs
-API aggregator…unified common apis exposed to clients.
+  - API aggregator…unified common apis exposed to clients.
-GraphQL queries access not just the properties of one resource but also smoothly follow references between them.
+  - GraphQL queries access not just the properties of one resource but also smoothly follow references between them.
 While typical REST APIs require loading from multiple URLs, GraphQL APIs get all the data your app needs in a single request.
 Apps using GraphQL can be quick even on slow mobile network connections.
-TypeScript:
+- TypeScript:
-JS with syntax with types
+  - JS with syntax with types
-Dependency Injection
+- Dependency Injection
-Dependency injection is a software design pattern in which one or more dependencies (or services) are injected, or passed by reference, into a dependent object.
+  - Dependency injection is a software design pattern in which one or more dependencies (or services) are injected, or passed by reference, into a dependent object.
-Useful for testing and mocking module responses.
+  - Useful for testing and mocking module responses.
-WebRTC vs websockets
+- WebRTC vs websockets
-Websockets:
+  - Websockets:
-For bidirectional communication
+    - For bidirectional communication
-Used TCP
+    - Uses TCP
-Good for signaling
+    - Good for signaling
-WebRTC:
+  - WebRTC:
-Unidirectional
+    - Unidirectional
-Used UDP
+    - Uses UDP
-Developed by google, good for audio/video streaming Prometheus and Grafana
+    - Developed by google, good for audio/video streaming

+Prometheus and Grafana
 Prometheus query language which collects data and gives queried results.
 Used LevelDB for indexes